How to Celebrate Women’s History Month in Sonoma County

 The National Women’s History Project (now known as the National Women’s History Alliance) mobilized and convinced Congress of the need to acknowledge and celebrate annually women’s role in history, leading to the first official National Women’s History Week during the week of March 8, 1980 (to coincide with International Women’s Day).
 Seven years later, the alliance led a successful campaign to officially declare the month of March as National Women’s History Month.

 Since then, the alliance and institutions across the country celebrated women’s historical achievements every year.
-The theme for Women’s History Month changes annually and, over the years, more diverse perspectives have shaped the annual celebration.
+The theme for Women’s History Month changes annually, recognizing the countless ways women from all cultures have provided healing and hope to the world throughout history and to this day.
+Over the years, more diverse perspectives have shaped the annual celebration.
 But the foremost goal of the month remains the same: To provide education on how women helped shape the nation and to empower children by introducing them to historical role models.

-Sonoma County will honor the month with various in-person and virtual events, exhibitions and group discussions.
-Here are a few ways to learn about and celebrate women’s history this month.
+Sonoma County honors the month with various in-person and virtual events, exhibitions and group discussions.
+Here are a few ways to learn about and celebrate women’s history.

 Events